nikitakapitan/ai/src/ai/README.txt

   - def update_batch: update weights given the pre-computed gradient
     - def backpropa : compute analytical gradient through the whole network

-activation_function.py - abstract class for general activation function
+activation_function.py - abstract class for general activation function.
+  - you can define your own activation function to be used for training

 available examples: Linear, Sigmoid

+target_functions.py (aka Loss) - abstract class for general Loss function
+ - you can define your own loss function to be used for training

+ available examples: QuadraticLoss, CrossEntropyLoss

 gradient.py - additional file with analytical and numerical gradiend analysis

 regnetwork.py - Inherited network class with regularization

-Target_functions.py - definition of QuadraticCost, CrossEntropyCost and their derivatives.

-neuron.py (depricated, not used) - class definition of a single neuron.
+neuron.py (depricated, not used) - class definition of a single neuron, aka Perceptron.